Updated January 2025

 Leica 90mm f/2.4 Summarit-M

 I haven’t tried these lenses, but others describe them a being similarly sharp and compact as the Voigtlander.
-They’re discontinued, more expensive, and have worse build quality (the focus ring is covered with rubber), but have the advantage that they can be calibrated by Leica if needed.
+They’re also discontinued, more expensive, and have worse build quality than the Voigtlander (the focus ring is covered with rubber).

 Leica 90mm f/2.8 Elmarit-M

 I tried this lens many years ago and liked it.
-It’s significantly larger and heavier than the Voigtlander, and the image quality isn’t as excellent.
+I’m not sure I would recommend it today as it’s significantly larger and heavier than the Voigtlander, and the image quality isn’t as excellent.
 It’s also discontinued and costs ~$1000 on the used market.
-But it’s still a well-built, well-balanced lens that makes great pictures, and can be calibrated by Leica if needed.

 Voigtlander 90mm f/3.5 LTM